 - oxygen therapy

-People who have a hard time breathing on their own due to COVID-19 may need a respirator.
+People who have a hard time breathing on their own because of COVID-19 may need a respirator.
 Life support can be used in extreme cases.

 Going home after hospital treatment

 Try to arrange for someone to care for you when you get home.
 This is especially important if you need to self-isolate.
 Your carer can check in on you and do shopping for you.

 COVID-19 may increase your risk of a blood clot in your leg, lungs or both.